Places to visit during your stay at Lund Farm

 York

-is conveniently placed for the historic city of YORK, with its beautiful Norman Minster and city walls, archeological evidence of its Viking origins, museums
+Lund Farm is conveniently placed for the historic city of YORK, with its beautiful Norman Minster and city walls, archaeological evidence of its Viking origins, museums

 Selby